ryangjchandler/orbit/README.md

 }
 ```

-> If some of your data is optional, make sure you make the corresponding column `nullable` as well.
+> If some of your data is optional, make sure the corresponding column is `nullable`.